2016 New York Mets season: February

 On February 2, 2016, Darrell Ceciliani was traded to the Toronto Blue Jays for cash considerations.
-On February 8, 2016, Roger Bernadina signed with the Mets on a minor-league contract.
 On February 12, Jenrry Mejía was permanently banned from the MLB after his third performance-enhancing drugs (PED) violation.
 He became the first player to be banned for life due to PED use, and one of only two living people to be permanently banned, the other being Pete Rose.
 Mejía is allowed to apply for reinstatement after one year.
 However, he must sit out a minimum of two years, meaning that he will not be eligible to pitch again until 2018 at the earliest.

 Regular season

 Opening Day

-The Mets began their 2016 season by losing a close one in Kansas City, falling 4–3 at the hands of the Royals.
+The Mets began their 2016 season by losing a close one in Kansas City, falling 4–3 at the hands of the Kansas City Royals.
 Matt Harvey, making the Opening Day start, was hit around by the Royals, who took a 4–0 lead into the 8th.
 However, the Mets scored 3 runs off Joakim Soria to make the game close.
-In the top of the ninth, facing Royals closer Wade Davis, the Mets put runners at the corners with one out, but Davis struck out David Wright and Yoenis Céspedes to close out the Royals' opening day victory.
+In the top of the ninth, facing Royals closer Wade Davis, the Mets put runners at the corners with one out, but Davis struck out David Wright and Yoenis Céspedes to close out the Royals' Opening Day victory.

 April

 Following a narrow Opening Day defeat, the Mets split the series in Kansas City behind a scoreless outing by Noah Syndergaard and a two-run home run by Neil Walker.
 The Mets then returned home and won their home opener 7–2 against the Philadelphia Phillies.
 Jacob deGrom pitched six strong innings, while Walker and Michael Conforto both had multiple RBI's.
 The Mets then went on a brief four-game losing streak which dropped them to 2–5.
 During the slump, the offense struggled to produce.
-However, the offense caught fire throughout the rest of the month, led by Neil Walker, who hit .315 with 9 home runs and 19 RBI's in his first month with the team.
+However, the offense caught fire throughout the rest of the month, led by Walker, who hit .315 with 9 home runs and 19 RBI's in his first month with the team.
 The Mets only scored less than four runs in a game once in April after April 15, and finished the opening month of the season with a 15–7 record.